 More fruit platter ideas

-Herbs - particularly mint, but a few long sprigs of rosemary or thyme could work well too
+Herbs - particularly mint, but a few long sprigs of rosemary or thyme could work well too.
+They look so lovely on the tray of fruit.

 Fruit to avoid

-Some fruit has a tendency to go brown, even if you toss it in a little lemon juice.
+Some fruit has a tendency to go brown, even if you toss them in a little lemon juice.

-Although it's fine to eat fruit that's going brown, it doesn't look very appetising, so it's best avoided.
+Although it's fine to eat fruit that's going brown, it doesn't look very appetising, so it's best avoided on your display of fruit.

 However, you could always pile some of them whole and uncut in a bowl next to the fruit tray.